platformsh/platformsh-docs/docs/src/environments/restore.md

 weight: -10
 ---

-Once you have [backups of your environment](./backup.md), you might want to restore data from a previous point.
+Once you have [backups of your environment](./backup.md), you can restore data from a previous point.

 To restore an environment, you need an [Admin role for that environment type](../administration/users.md).

 ## 1. List available backups

-To restore a backup, first select one of the available backups.
+To restore an environment, first select one of the available backups:

 {{< codetabs >}}
 ---